Layerex/osu-cleaner-cli/README.md

   --delete-storyboard-elements
   --delete-all

-If no arguments or only file path specified, script will start in interactive mode.
+If no arguments or only osu!
+Songs directory specified, script will start in interactive mode.
 ```